Golf Tutorials

 As great as retrofitting can be, there comes a point of diminishing returns.
 Sometimes, you have to admit that technology has moved on and your money is better spent on an upgrade.

-Worn-out of commission
+Worn-out of Commission

-Technology is way past its primeLet's be very direct about this: if that friend that just started is consistently hitting 30 yards past your old-driver from a decade ago, you aren't suddenly weaker.
-Modern drivers are simply a different kind of animal regarding its specs:
+Let's be very direct about this: if that friend that just started is consistently hitting 30 yards past your old driver from a decade ago, you aren't suddenly weaker.
+Modern drivers are simply a different kind of animal regarding their specs:

 Putting it All on the Balance